wamber-aww/rosalind/BioinfoStronghold/README.md

   - Given: A collection of DNA strings in FASTA format having total length at most 10 kbp.
   - Return: The adjacency list corresponding to O3.
 You may return edges in any order.

+### Q13: Calculating Expected Offspring
+  - Given: Six nonnegative integers, each of which does not exceed 20,000.
+The integers correspond to the number of couples in a population possessing each genotype pairing for a given factor.
+In order, the six given integers represent the number of couples having the following genotypes:
+      1. AA-AA
+      2. AA-Aa
+      3. AA-aa
+      4. Aa-Aa
+      5. Aa-aa
+      6. aa-aa
+  - Return: The expected number of offspring displaying the dominant phenotype in the next generation, under the assumption that every couple has exactly two offspring.